PScoriae/ansible-playbooks/README.md

 # About

-This repository is concerned with the configuration and bootstrapping of AWS EC2 instances for the PCPartsTool project using Ansible CaC.
+This repository is concerned with the configuration and bootstrapping of AWS EC2 instances for my perosnal projects using Ansible CaC.

 Currently, this is what the bootstrap script `playbooks/bootstrap-servers.yaml` does: